Pearson–Anson effect: Conditions for oscillation

 The supply voltage VS must be greater than the bulb breakdown voltage Vb or the bulb can never conduct.
-Most small neon lamps have breakdown voltages between 80 and 150 volts.
-If the supply voltage is close to the breakdown voltage, the capacitor voltage will be in the "tail" of its exponential curve by the time it reaches Vb, so the frequency will depend sensitively on the breakdown threshold and supply voltage levels, causing variations in frequency.
+Most small neon lamps have breakdown voltages between 80 and 150 volts, so they can operate on 120 Vrms mains voltage, which has a peak voltage of about 170 V. If the supply voltage is close to the breakdown voltage, the capacitor voltage will be in the "tail" of its exponential curve by the time it reaches Vb, so the frequency will depend sensitively on the breakdown threshold and supply voltage levels, causing variations in frequency.
 Therefore, the supply voltage is usually made significantly higher than the bulb firing voltage.
 This also makes the charging more linear, and the sawtooth wave more triangular.

 The resistor R must also be within a certain range of values for the circuit to oscillate.
 This is illustrated by the load line (blue) on the IV graph.
 The slope of the load line is equal to R. The possible DC operating points of the circuit are at the intersection of the load line and the neon lamp's IV curve (black) In order for the circuit to be unstable and oscillate, the load line must intersect the IV curve in its negative resistance region, between b and d, where the voltage declines with increasing current.
 This is defined by the shaded region on the diagram.
 If the load line crosses the IV curve where it has positive resistance, outside the shaded region, this represents a stable operating point, so the circuit will not oscillate: